This Day In Literary History

 "You need a certain amount of nerve to be a writer." - Margaret Atwood

-Today's video features Margaret Atwood discussing her most recent novel, The Heart Goes Last on the CBC show, Studio Q. Enjoy!
+Today's video features Margaret Atwood discussing her recent novel, The Heart Goes Last on the CBC show, Studio Q. Enjoy!